 - tightened ligaments or tendons in the foot

-toe points inward toward your second toe)
+toe points inward toward your second toe

 Spinal cord or peripheral nerve damage may cause all of your toes

-Factors for a Hammertoe
+Factors for a Hammer Toe

 Certain risk factors increase your likelihood of developing a

-- a family history of hammertoes
+- a family history of hammer toe

-- wearing tight or pointy-toed shoes
+- chronically wearing tight or pointy-toed shoes

-- wearing shoes that are too small can force the joint of your toes
+Wearing shoes that are too small can force the joint of your toes

-cause you pain when trying to stretch or move the affected toe or those around
+cause you pain when you try to stretch or move the affected toe or those around

-- a toe that is bent downward
+- a toe that bends downward

 - corns or calluses